pacificclimate/scip-frontend/README.md

 ### Setting up the PCEX backend

-The PCEX backend isn't affected by CORS, so you don't have to run a special one.
+The PCEX backend isn't affected by CORS, so you don't have to run a special one; any PCEX backend with spare capacity (IE, not production) will work.

-At the time of writing this README, you need two seperate instances of the PCEX API - one 3.4.0 instance to do indicator access and one 3.5.0 instance to do watershed analysis, due to a weird rasterio conflict, but this should be very temporary.

 ### Setting up ncWMS